mideind/BinPackage/README.md

 | at_sentence_start | `bool` | `False` | `True` if BinPackage should also return lower case forms of the word, if it is given in upper case. |
 | auto_uppercase | `bool` | `False` | `True` if BinPackage should use and return upper case search keys, if the word exists in upper case. |

-The function returns a `Tuple[str, List[Ksnid]]` instance.
+The function returns a tuple of type `Tuple[str, List[Ksnid]]`.
-The first element of the tuple is the search key that was matched in BÍN, and the second element is the list of potential word meanings, each represented in a `Ksnid` instance.
+The first element of the tuple is the search key that was matched in BÍN, and the second element is the list of matching entries, each represented by an instance of class `Ksnid`.

 ## `lookup_cats()` function